 Since the paint pots come in many different colors, I suggest using one in a color that is near your own skin tone.
 You can then press any eye shadow color on top of it, and it will help enhance the color and hold it into place.

 To show you how to apply the cream eyeshadow, I have created a bonus video that shows my cream eyeshadow feathering technique.
 This video shows you how to quickly and seamlessly apply the cream eyeshadow, so just click on the button below:

 To apply the paint pot, I recommend using a firmer makeup brush.
-Makeup brushes with firmer, flat shaped bristles like the #239 are best because they can easily apply both cream and powder eye shadows.
+Makeup brushes with firmer, flat shaped bristles like the #239 by MAC.
+These are best because they can easily apply both cream and powder eye shadows.
 I like this particular brush because even though it has firmer bristles to grab the cream shadow, the ends are soft and tapered so you can blend the cream onto your eyelid without the brush becoming stiff.

 First, dip your brush into the cream shadow and apply the cream to your eyelid first.
 Start at your lash line and then blend upward.
 You want to cover the entire eyelid and then feather the cream out onto the crease of your eye.

 Then, you can apply your powder eye shadow directly on top of the cream base.
 The paint will grab your eye shadow and make it last all day.
 After trying this, you might have a favorite new makeup product on your hands.